Andres Focil: History

 Andres Focil was born in Guayaquil, Ecuador and moved to the US with his family when he was 15 so his in pursuit of advanced medical care for his brother.
 He attended University of Miami to pursue biology and pre-med but ended up switching to a focus on business and technology.

 He was a founding member of Ascenta which was acquired by Facebook in 2014.
 He began WMT Digital in 2012 while consulting for Ascenta.
 His first major client was the University of Miami which hired him to help improve their search engine rankings.
 His success for University of Miami led to WMT Digital acquiring many new clients including the entire SEC Conference, LaLiga, SnapDragon Stadium and USA Basketball.

 In 2017 he became a co-founder of AthleticDirectorU, an editorial platform devoted to helping college athletics administrators achieve success in their programs.
-In 2021, he co-founded both the college athletic employment site College Sports Connect and retail engagement platform, Stakeholder Labs.
+In 2021, he co-founded both the college athletic employment site, College Sports Connect, and retail engagement platform, Stakeholder Labs.

 In 2024, he led WMT Digital's acquisition of event technology providers, Aloompa and Event Dynamics.
+These acquisitions to led to Andres being the only person born in South America, selected to the Sports Business Journal's 40 Under 40 list in 2025.

+In 2025, Focil became a minority investor in the Los Angeles Golf Club, a franchise of TGL and part of an ownership group that includes Alexis Ohanian, Serena and Venus Williams, Giannis Antetokounmpo and Michelle Wie.
+In March 2026, Los Angeles Golf Club won the TGL SoFi Cup in the league’s second season.